 If you have less-than-stellar credit, getting a loan from a traditional provider (like a bank) is nearly impossible.
-But we offer unsecured loans to borrowers with credit of 500 or more.
+But we offer unsecured business loans for bad credit to borrowers with credit of 500 or more.
 Just because you’ve made a few credit mistakes in your past doesn’t mean you shouldn’t be able to grow your grocery business.

 Bad credit business loans range from 2–18 months with some options for longer terms, depending on your credit.
 And you’ll need to have been in business for at least two months.
 Rates range from 12–45%, depending on your circumstances.

 Grocery store equipment is expensive, especially if you’re opening a new location.
 You may be looking at a bill of over $100,000.
 Even a small expansion can come with a hefty bill (a single refrigeration case might be $4,000 or more).